mdarmstr/fbd/MEDA/Examples/Networkmetrics/GPCA/README.txt

 	- weight_alt: degree of relevance of the variables (revised according to description in folder Data, more sensible)
 	- x: data with 2350 observations on 95 variables

+- gpca.xslx: csv file for the GUI.

-- run.m: Script to perform the EDA using the MEDA Toolbox commands.
+- Script.mlx: Live Script to perform the EDA using the MEDA Toolbox commands.
 To run the script, the current directory should be the one where the script is stored.

 - fortreemap.mat: file to upload to http://nesg.ugr.es/meda-visualization/ to issue the treemap visualization

 - Data: folder with information about original data (112 variables)

-- html: web version of the example